nicolas0p/reading-server/README.md

 ## Executing

-This project is dockerized, to build the project's docker image, use the following command:
+This project is dockerized, to build the project's docker image, use the following command after having cloned this repository and `cd`ed into its directory:
 ```
 docker build -t reading_server_image .
 ```